totallynotdavid/megaloader/docs/megaloader/guide/creating-plugins.md

----
-title: Creating plugins
-description: Guide to building custom plugins for new platforms
-outline: [2, 4]
-prev:
-  text: "Plugin options"
-  link: "/plugins/options"
-next:
-  text: "Contributing"
-  link: "/development/contributing"
----

 # Creating plugins

 This guide walks through creating a plugin for a new platform.
 You'll understand the architecture and be able to add support for any file hosting platform.

 ## Plugin architecture